eldre/PhD_Thesis/Versions/1.0/4_chapitre2.md

 A total of 108 stations were selected in the study area, using a randomization algorithm to cover the full extent of the sector, constrained between 0 m and 80 m deep, and with increased sampling effort in areas with human activities (Figure \ref{Fig1}). @Himmelman1991 showed that benthic communities in the Northern Gulf of St. Lawrence above and below 15-20 m deep differ.
 Likewise, preliminary fieldwork in the study region detected a thermocline in the water column at ca. 15 m deep.
 Consequently, we discriminated two groups of stations in order to ensure habitat homogeneity within depth classes: shallow (< 15 m, 26 stations) and deep habitats (> 15 m, 82 stations).
 We sampled the benthic ecosystem in July 2017, using a Ponar grab (0.05 m^2^) deployed from a boat, with two independent casts at each station.

 The first cast collected two subsamples – one for the analyses of organic matter content and another for sediment grain size – stored at -20 °C until processing in the laboratory.
 The percentage of total organic matter (*i.e.* sum of organic carbon and organic nitrogen) in the sediment was determined using the Loss-on-Ignition method [@Davies1974].
 Grain-size analysis was done on a sieving column for the fraction with particles larger than 2 mm and with a Laser Diffraction Particle Size Analyser for the smaller fractions.
-Results from both techniques were combined to yield a unified size distribution range from 0.04 µm to 26.5 mm.
+Results from both techniques were combined to yield a unified size distribution range from 0.04 $\mu$m to 26.5 mm.
 From this, percentages of gravel, sand, silt and clay were calculated as defined by @Wentworth1922 and @Folk1980.

 All sediment obtained from the second cast was sieved on a 0.5 mm mesh size and preserved in a solution of BORAX-buffered formalin (4 %) solution for subsequent benthic macrofauna identification.
 The resulting samples were sorted using a stereomicroscope and taxa identified to the lowest taxonomic level possible with reference manuals and identification guides; names were validated according to the World Register of Marine Species [@WoRMS2020].
 Taxon density and biomass per grab were recorded by counting and weighting (blotted wet mass) individuals in each sample, respectively.